Homebuyer FAQs During Covid-19

 Our lending partners at Element Mortgage or your preferred lender can help you determine how much money you’re qualified to borrow, and they can help you get pre-approved for a mortgage.
 From a financing standpoint, the faster you can send your lender the documentation they need to complete your loan application, the better your chances of a smooth transaction.
 Don’t wait.
 Get pre-approved before you go home shopping so you can leverage your pre-approval in any offers you make.
 The competition for dwindling inventory is currently quite fierce.

 Q: I am moving to Hawaii for work, school, etc. What should I do?

 Establish a plan well in advance of your move.
-We anticipate moving to Hawaii will be a more lengthy process right now.
+Moving to Hawaii is a slightly more lengthy process right now.
 However, travel restrictions have eased with the introduction of Hawaii’s pre-travel testing program, launched in mid-October, 2020.
-Nonetheless, you can expect limited flights to the islands, and limited vendors transporting household shipments unless they are essential.
+Nonetheless, you can expect limited flights to the islands, and limited vendors transporting household shipments.
 Everyone in our industry is taking extra precautions for safety.